If You Want To Look Like These Celebs At 50, This Is The Ingredient You Need

 Should you be using retinol?

-For acne: Retinol can work wonders to obliterate serious acne: it reduces the oils your glands produce, increases dead cell turnover, therefore declogging pores while also reducing bacteria that can cause acne.
+For acne: Retinol can work wonders to obliterate serious acne: it reduces the oils your glands produce, increases dead cell turnover, therefore nixing pores while also curbing bacteria that can cause acne.
 If you make it part of a routine, it should improve your skin, but be patient; it can take more than a month to see results, in some cases.
 Generally, it’s best to consult a dermatologist, and they may give you a more concentrated solution (usually in cream or pill format).